2024 Education in New York Summit - Home

 1 hour

-Mental health, wellness and also workforce development programs, have become common and necessary, early on.
+Mental health, wellness and workforce development programs have become common and necessary in schools, starting early.
 Research shows that most students with disabilities can meet high standards when provided with meaningful access and participation in the general education curriculum with specially designed instruction and support services.
-What does New York have in place in both the educational system and outside programming, to make sure our children have all that they need to succeed today, and what is in place to make sure they succeed tomorrow?
+What resources does New York have in place to make sure our children have all that they need to succeed today, and what is in place to make sure they succeed tomorrow?

 Christina Foti